scui24/GoldenGlobes/README.md

 ## Setup Instructions

 The setup process automates the creation of a Conda environment, installs the required libraries from a `environment.yml` file.
-Create the environment, activate it, then download the SpaCy language model.
+Create the environment, activate it, then download above reuiqred packages/libraries.

-### Prerequisites

-Make sure you have the following installed on your machine:

-- **Conda**: For environment management.
-- **Python 3.10**: Required Python version.
-- **Pip**: Package manager for Python packages.
+## How to run the Python script